You know what they call the last person to finish a triathlon? A TRIATHLETE!!

 Hawk Island County Park is located at 1601 E. Cavanaugh St. between Pennsylvania and Aurelius Roads in Lansing, MI.
 The park features a beautiful beach and swimming area, splash park, playground, sand volleyball courts, horseshoe pits, picnic grounds and shelters, and a beach house/snack bar.

 On-site parking is available for $3 for Ingham County residents, $5 for non-residents.
-Free parking is available at overflow lots within a half mile of the race pavilion.
+Free parking is available at Soccer Zone, a half mile walk on the river trail to the race pavilion.

-Early check-in is Saturday, June 4, from 12-4.
-Participants receive bib#, swim cap, shirt, and body marking (if requested, otherwise race day).
+Early check-in is Saturday, June 3, from 12-4pm.
+Participants receive bib#, swim cap, shirt, disposable timing strap, and body marking (if requested, otherwise race day).

-Note: If the registration being transfered included a shirt order, and transfer is complete by Tuesday, May 16 shirt size can be changed.
-After Tuesday, May 16, the new participant will get the original shirt ordered.
+Note: If the registration being transfered included a shirt order, and transfer is complete by Sunday, May 14, shirt size can be changed.
+After that, the new participant will get the original shirt ordered.

 *The only exception is for Goldfish.
 Parents are allowed to assist their child along the entire course.